-- 94. This section outlines guidance for the use of prize draws in promoting the NSS.
-This applies to providers in England only2. - 95.
-For providers who opt to promote the NSS, one way is to communicate any prize draws on offer.
-When a provider makes their survey choices via the NSS Extranet (please see the NSS Set up Guide, available via the NSS Extranet), they can opt to include a prize draw to encourage student participation.
+- 56. For providers who opt to promote the NSS, one way is to communicate any prize draws on offer.
+When a provider makes their survey choices via the NSS Extranet (please see the NSS Set Up Guide, available via the NSS Extranet), they can opt to include a prize draw to encourage student participation.
 Should the provider offer a prize draw, they should adhere to the following guidance.
-Any prize draws that run internally should follow the MRS Guidelines. - 96.
+Any prize draws that run internally should follow the MRS Guidelines. - 57.
 In the online survey, students can enter the prize draw on offer by ticking the relevant box which appears on screen before the main NSS questions.
-Students do not need to complete the survey in order to enter the prize draw. - 97.
-After the prize draw closing date, Ipsos MORI will draw the required number of winners at random and notify the necessary NSS contacts at the provider.
+Students do not need to complete the survey in order to enter the prize draw. - 58.
+After the prize draw closing date, Ipsos will draw the required number of winners at random and notify the necessary NSS contacts at the provider.